KunFang93/NucDensity_MNase/README.md

 ## Required environment
 Please use conda environment [miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main)
-Make sure these tools are installed in your conda
+Make sure these tools are installed in your conda for __Step1__ and Step2
 ```
 snakemake
 deeptools